 There were six characters in the original Fisher-Price plush toy series: Kermit the Frog, Fozzie Bear, Miss Piggy, Scooter, Rowlf and Animal.
 Three of the characters were offered as plush dolls - Kermit, Fozzie and Scooter - and three were offered as full sized mouth puppets with legs, to match the dolls -Miss Piggy, Rowlf, and Animal.
 (The Miss Piggy puppet did not actually have legs as it was made with a foam body tube under her dress to give the character height, therefore the puppet didn't need legs to look complete).
 Kermit and Fozzie were the only characters to be offered in both doll and puppet format, however their puppet counterparts were simply "cut-off" at the waist and did not have legs.
 All of these plush Fisher-Price Muppet toys were very popular in their day.
 Even though these toys are still very commonly found on e-bay and at flea markets, they are becoming more and more of a challenge to find in mint condition in original boxes.Scooter and Animal were the next characters added to the series, likely in 1977.
 Unfortunately the tags on both of these toys in my collection have been cut off by the pervious owner, so I can't check what date is listed.
-The two toys were released and marketed at the same time.
+The two toys were released and marketed at the same time after the Rowlf puppet had been released.
 Fisher-Price made their Scooter doll with very hard plastic shoes.
 Scooter's face is perfectly shaped to look just like the character.
 This is one of those rare instances in which a Muppet plush toy was made with a closed mouth.
 Fisher-Price added a lot of excellent detail to this Scooter doll.
 Although it's not likely to be noticed, under his yellow jacket collar the doll has a second orange collar to match his shirt, as seen on the Muppet Show.
 I've also included a closer look at the patch on Scooter's jacket.
 It's odd that Fisher-Price placed this patch on the front of Scooter's jacket rather than on the back where it should have been, but it's a nice detail none the less.
 The doll has Velcro on its hands.
 The glasses are made out of a softer plastic than the shoes.
 His hair is made out of yarn.

 Although Scooter was a popular character and a reasonable choice for the Fisher-Price series, future Muppet toy collections would drop the character in favour of Gonzo.
 It wasn't until the 2000s, some 20 years later, that another Scooter doll was made (which I don't have), this time for the Disney's MGM Studios theme park gift shops.
 To my knowledge a toy puppet of Scooter has still never been made!